Fran Cosmo, Former Lead Singer of BOSTON, to Perform in Concert at 36th Annual Space Coast State Fair Nov. 19

 By Space Coast Daily // November 1, 2022

 $30 tickets include fair and concert admission, unlimited rides and all the shows inside the fair

-Fran Cosmo, former lead singer of the famous classic rock band BOSTON and his band, will bring all those great BOSTON hits to the Space Coast State Fair on Saturday, November 18 at 8 p.m.
+Fran Cosmo, former singer of the famous classic rock band Boston and his band, will bring all those great Boston hits to the Space Coast State Fair on Saturday, November 18, at 8 p.m.
 Fair gates open from 1 p.m. until midnight.

 VIP concert tickets are just $49 and include all of the above plus preferred concert viewing from a comfortable seat in front of the covered stage.

-A full bar service will be available as well as all of the great food at the fair -from over 20 fair food stands.
+Full bar service will be available, as well as all of the great food at the fair -from over 20 fair food stands.